samaahmed-1/project-one/README.md

 This project demonstrates a complete data analysis workflow, transforming raw sales data into an interactive business intelligence dashboard.
 The goal was to provide clear, actionable insights to help the business improve its performance and revenue.

 ---

-📸 Visual Preview
+# 📸 Visual Preview
 <p align="center">
 <img width="600" src="https://github.com/samaahmed-1/project-one/blob/main/Sales%20DASHOARD.jpg?raw=true" alt="Sales Dashboard Preview">
 </p>

 ---

-🗂 Data Processing
+# 🗂 Data Processing & Data Cleaning

-Data Cleaning
-The project began with a raw sales dataset that contained various sales and customer details.
+Began with a raw sales dataset that contained various sales and customer details.
 The dataset was meticulously cleaned using Microsoft Excel to:

 ✅ Ensure data consistency across all records